Privacy & Security Centre

 UK Department of Education Cloud Services Checklist?Read the checklist

 The Cloud Services Checklist covers important legal requirements including data processing, data confidentiality and integrity, service availability and much more to help ensure that schools are fully aware of their legal obligations.

 Yes.
-In order to to reaffirm the commitments we've made to schools, Google has signed the US Student Privacy Pledge.
-This pledge, introduced by the US Future of Privacy Forum (FPF) and The Software & Information Industry Association (SIIA), is intended to reflect our commitment to safeguarding student personal information in our services designed for use in schools.
+In order to reaffirm the commitments we've made to schools, Google has signed the US Student Privacy Pledge.
+This pledge, introduced by the US Future of Privacy Forum (FPF) and The Software & Information Industry Association (SIIA), is intended to reflect our commitment to safeguard student personal information in our services designed for use in schools.

 Yes.
 Data is encrypted at several levels.
 Google forces HTTPS (Hypertext Transfer Protocol Secure) for all transmissions between users and G Suite services and uses Perfect Forward Secrecy (PFS) for all its services.
 Google also encrypts message transmissions with other mail servers using 256-bit Transport Layer Security (TLS) and utilises 2048 RSA encryption keys for the validation and key exchange phases.
 This protects message communications when users send and receive emails with external parties also using TLS.

 How do Google services collect and use information with G Suite for Education accounts?Read our G Suite Privacy Notice

 The G Suite for Education Privacy Notice can help schools, students and parents understand what information Google services collect when used with G Suite for Education accounts, and what they do with that information.

 What kind of scanning or indexing of user data is done on G Suite for Education accounts?Read our G Suite Privacy Notice